jonelo/jacksum-for-macos/README.md

 Open Path Finder, click the script menu, and select "Open Scripts Folder", followed by "Open Path Finder Scripts Folder".
 Open `Jacksum 4.0.0` and remove any .scpt file that you do not want to see.

+### HoudahSpot

+Press ⇧⌘G in Finder, enter the path to the HoudahSpot scripts folder `~/Library/Scripts/Applications/HoudahSpot`, and click the "Go" button.
+Open `Jacksum 4.0.0` and remove any .scpt file that you do not want to see.

 ### muCommander

 The commands for muCommander are defined in `/Applications/HashGarten.app/mucommander.commands.xml`.